ZoranPavlovicBG1/sftest/README.md

-fdfsdsfsdfsdfsdffsd fadsf afd af afa fdadd af # sftest
+fdfsdsfsdfsdfsdffsd fadsf afd af afa fdadd

+This is modify of readme file
+from merging